 These poodles that deviate from the standard in color are able to be registered by the AKC.
 They are ineligible for conformation shows but do compete in other competitions like obedience and agility.
 Many beautiful companion dogs of various patterns of color have been selectively bred by reputable breeders.
 There is no evidence of any link to a health defect or disease based on color alone.

 The idea that a poodle’s coat is allergy-free has driven breeders to try to create other breeds with the same fur.
-The crossing of a poodle and another breed has created a hundred different poodle hybrids.
+The crossing of a poodle and another breed has created a hundred different poodle mixes.
 The most popular dogs ultimately will be cross-bred with a poodle in order to make it available to those that like a low shedding dog for whatever reason.
 Favorite crosses include cockapoo (cocker spaniel), maltipoo (maltese), labradoodle (Labrador retriever), goldendoodle (golden retriever), schnoodle (schnauzer), peekapoo (pekingese), and yorkipoo (Yorkshire terrier).
 None of the cross-breeds is recognized by the AKC.
 These hybrids are often referred to as designer dogs.
 Many times these dogs are marketed for prices well above what the parent cross would cost.

 Some of the cross-breeds have been popular for quite some time.
 Cockapoos, for example, have been around since at least the 1960s.
 They are the oldest of today’s so-called designer dogs.
 This cross-breeds of a cocker spaniel and a poodle produced a smallish intelligent dog with a coat that did not shed much and required less grooming than a poodle.
 Several clubs sprang up to help legitimize this popular dog The American Cockapoo Club and the Cockapoo Club of America are a couple of examples.